Understanding the Restricted Operator's Licence in the UK

 Detailed Rules and Regulations

-Operating under a Restricted Operator's Licence involves adherence to specific rules, collectively known as Restricted O Licence Rules.
+Operating under a Restricted Operator's Licence involves adhering to specific rules, collectively known as Restricted O Licence Rules.
 These rules are designed to ensure that vehicles are maintained properly, safety standards are met, and that all operations are conducted within the bounds of the law.
 It's essential for licence holders to regularly review and comply with these regulations to avoid penalties.

 Comparison with Other Licences